 Lebanon is the only country in the Middle East in which religious freedom is constitutionally protected.

 Begun in 1823, the NESSL is one of the earliest active and continuing overseas mission outreaches for the Presbyterian Church (U.S.A.).
-Through this mission Presbyterian churches throughout Syria and Lebanon were planted.
-The entire Bible was translated into Arabic and printed in that language for the first time.
-World-class educational institutions were established; for example, the American University at Beirut, Beirut College for Women [now a full university known as Lebanese American University] and some 20 elementary and secondary schools.
-Health institutions (e.g., Hamlin Hospital) and other ministries were started and have continued to flourish.
-The church is challenged with rebuilding its membership after a 17-year civil war in Lebanon and devastating conditions resulting from recurring Middle East conflicts.
+This mission is responsible for planting churches throughout Syria and Lebanon translating the Bible into Arabic and creating world-class educational institutions.
+The schools include American University at Beirut, Lebanese American University and some 20 elementary and secondary schools.
+The Synod established health institutions that still flourish today.
+The Presbyterian church is challenged with rebuilding its membership after a 17-year civil war in Lebanon and devastating conditions resulting from recurring Middle East conflicts.

 Near East School of Theology

 The Syria-Lebanon Partnership Network is one among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
-Network members come together to coordinate efforts, share best practices and develop strategies.
+Network members come together to coordinate efforts, share best practices, and develop strategies.
 For information, contact Ann Brunger, email@example.com.